rpivo/aframe-experiments/25/README.md

-## Experiment 25: three.js - PerspectiveCamera & the Viewing Frustum
+## Experiment 25: three.js - The Viewing Frustum

 #### New to Me
 - PerspectiveCamera takes in 4 arguments: field of view, aspect ratio, `near`, and `far`.